michaeltouati/AMoRE/README.md

 This version of the code only implement 2D homogeneous cartesian spatial grids and OpenMP shared memory.
 The next release will implement 3D non-homogeneous cartesian meshes, MPI distributed memory and SIMD vectorization.

+In order to :

+1) Compile the code :

+Modify the makefile as a function of the wished compilation options and the compilers installed on your computer and then type :

+make

+2) Run a simulation :

+Fill the wished input-deck (all parameters are described inside) and type :

+./amore

+3) Plot the simulation results :

+Type for example :

+python3 extract_tools/extract_maps.py

+All simulation results are stored in text files located in the folder 'diags' and the python scripts used to make the plots are located in the folder 'extract_tools'.
+The plots will be located in the folder 'figure'.